 Not the First Time a Low Sodium Diet Has Been Questioned:

-Guidelines from the American Heart Association, the American College of Cardiology, the CDC and the World Health Organization all recommend a low-salt diet, especially for patients with congestive heart failure
+The American Heart Association, the American College of Cardiology, the CDC and the World Health Organization all recommend reducing salt.
+That’s especially for patients with congestive heart failure.

 Here are just a few observations from the medical literature: